Support for adopted adults

 Making contact with your birth family

-You can get in touch with an intermediary service who will offer you advice on tracing members of your birth family.
+You can get in touch with an intermediary service when Making contact with your birth family.
+They will offer you advice on tracing members of your birth family.

 I do not want contact from my birth family

-If you do not wish to have any contact with a member of your birth family you can prevent them contacting you in the future by registering a veto.
+If you do not wish to have any contact with a member of your birth family you can prevent them contacting you in the future by Controlling contact with your birth family.

 Other ways to trace your birth family